 Summer time is the perfect time for making great memories and sharing EXCELLENT food.
-One of my favorite picnic foods has to be, without a doubt, a piece of juicy and crispy fried chicken!
+One of my favorite picnic foods has to be, without a doubt, my Keto Fried Chicken recipe.

-Now, I may not be a Southerner, but fried chicken has to meet a certain criteria in my book:
+Now, I may not be a Southerner, but fried chicken is near and dear to my heart and has to meet a certain criteria:

 - It MUST be crispy.

 - It MUST be moist.

 After experimenting with a few different types of low carb breading for my chicken (was not a fan of coconut flour), I tried a variation using pork rinds and whey protein.
 This one is a winner!

 Yep -- and I'm really glad I decided to give it a try.
 Even if you don't like pork rinds, you will absolutely LOVE these!
 The flavor of the pork rinds is easily hidden with the flavorful spice blend.